fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

 ### Reserved File IDs

 Automated sound playback modes such as `SOUNDFX_PLAY_IDX_MOTOR` and `SOUNDFX_PLAY_GATED_MOTOR` rely on the lower byte of the `User Attributes` field to designate files for a particular purpose, e.g. a startup sound, idle loop, etc.  Since the capacity of the bits in the `User Attributes` field is becoming exhausted for this purpose, an additional method of designating files is implemented by using the actual `File ID` in the file system.
 A block of `File ID` values will be reserved to designate files for specialized audio playback modes.
 This method is optional and maintains backward compatibility with using the `User Attributes` field.
-In the case where both methods are used, the `File ID` will take priority.
+In the case where both methods are used, the `User Attributes` will take priority.
 The table below shows the reserved `File ID` values and their corresponding purpose.

 \medskip
 \renewcommand{\arraystretch}{1.5}